Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 <figure>
 	<img src="/newsroom-stories/img/stories/20161118/silicosis-alfred-sitoe.jpg" alt="WAITING FOR JUSTICE: The families of affected miners listen carefully to the latest update on the class action suit from Mpai Nompi.
 Among them was Alfred Sitoe, the oldest member of the class action.
 PHOTO CREDIT: JOHANNA CHISHOLM" title="WAITING FOR JUSTICE" />
 	<figcaption>WAITING FOR JUSTICE: The families of affected miners listen carefully to the latest update on the class action suit from Mpai Nompi.
-Among them was Alfred Sitoe, the oldest member of the class action.
-PHOTO CREDIT: JOHANNA CHISHOLM</figcaption>
+Among them was Alfred Sitoe, the oldest member of the class action. <span class="credititalic">PHOTO CREDIT: JOHANNA CHISHOLM</span></figcaption>
 </figure>

 On an August day in 2016 in Welkom, a blurry-eyed ex-mine worker named Alfred Sitoe gave his account of his years underground.
 He began working on the mines in 1946, and became one of the first claimants to join the silicosis class action.